dgroomes/micronaut-playground/basic/README.md

 # basic

-This sub-project is a "hello world" Micronaut application.
+This is a "Hello World" Micronaut application.

 ## Description

-I scaffolded this with the Micronaut [`mn` CLI](https://docs.micronaut.io/latest/guide/index.html#buildCLI).
+An effective way to start learning a new framework is with a basic example.
+This is a so-called "Hello World" program implemented in Java and the [Micronaut](https://micronaut.io/).
+I scaffolded this with the Micronaut [`mn` CLI](https://docs.micronaut.io/latest/guide/index.html#buildCLI) and adapted it from there.

 ## Instructions

 * Use Java 11
+* Have Java 17 installed
+  * This version of Java will be used via Gradle's [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html).
 * Build and run the app:
   * `./gradlew run`
 * Build and run the tests: